Gnolam/weather-fun-project/wiki/specs.md

 - Into a file for CLI
 - Through 'Download' functionality for RShiny
 - No multiple periods assumed at the moment for the sake of time

+## Working notes
+Year part is ignored in the simulation.
+Only part of the year and part of the day